LenzoMan/bytes-n-stuff/README.md

 ## Updating Content

-- Add new posts in `my-blogsite/content/posts/` using Markdown files.
+- Add new posts in `content/posts/` using Markdown files.
-- To mark a post as archived, add `archived: true` to its front massh -T git@github.comtter.
 - To publish a post, set `draft: false` in its front matter.
+Posts with `draft: true` will not appear on the live site.
+- To mark a post as archived, add `archive: true` to its front matter (optional for custom handling).
+- The site is built with `buildDrafts: false`, so only published posts (`draft: false`) appear on the live site.

 ## Deploying (Automated Worktree Flow)

 Deployment uses a dedicated `gh-pages` branch that contains **only the built site**.
 The source (content, config, theme) lives on `main`.
+The site is served from the custom domain `lenmahlangu.online` via GitHub Pages.

 Run the deploy script from the project root: